Updated: Dec 7, 2021

 Luckily for you, these days, all you have to do to get your hands on their cider is visit St. Joseph, MN.
 Milk & Honey specializes in dry and highly aromatic ciders made from heirloom and traditional apple trees.
 They also specialize in being family friendly.
 So pack up the kids, or leave them with Grandma, and visit this year-round cidery.

 What are two guys to do with talents in fermentation and marketing?
 Start a cidery, that’s what.
 Adam Ruhland and Andrew Price became buddies over their love of wild places and adventure.
-Ten years down the road, they are now starting Wild State Cider.
+Ten years down the road, they started Wild State Cider.

-Dedicated to crafting custom-blended ciders from fresh pressed juice, Wild State wants to keep things, well, wild.
+Dedicated to crafting custom-blended ciders from fresh pressed juice, without added sugar or concentrates.

 That means creating a family friendly cidery that benefits the outdoors and the people that love them.
 That means making cider that goes perfectly with a sunny day on the Mississippi River or a cozy, snowy night in, let’s be real, April.
 Who doesn’t want to cheers to that?!